 Lets not forget most of the information was leaked a long time before that, bundled inside the HomePod firmware.
 Yet everyone was ok with that, it showed us almost everything about the phone bar a few details.
 Yet not so when this new leak rolls around, unveiling some interesting titbits but nothing revolutionary – it’s not as if they were going to put a headphone jack back in the phone!

 Perhaps there is a time limit on leaks, everything is fair game except for the last week before the event?
 OR maybe its time to just accept that things leak, the new iPhone is no different to Game Of Thrones episodes.
-Spoil or do not spoil, the outlook is up to you – but please don’t get mad at leaks.
+Spoil or do not spoil, the outlook is up to you.